 The Gerson Therapy is a natural treatment that activates the body’s extraordinary ability to heal itself through an organic, plant-based diet, raw juices, coffee enemas, and natural supplements.”—The Gerson Institute.

 It’s an alternative course of treatment for degenerative diseases, diabetes, cancer, and other medical conditions.
 It follows a strict regimen of nutrient-boosting diet, supplementation, and detoxification.
 In theory, once you’ve addressed toxicity and nutritional deficiency, the underlying cause of most illnesses, your body’s natural defenses will do its work in fighting off the disease.

 Please note that Gerson Diet, Gerson Therapy, or detoxification are not medically proven.
 There is no scientific research to back its claims and effectivity on malignant and non-malignant conditions.
-If you’re undergoing chemotherapy